March 16th 2021

 The Makeup Maniac

-The Makeup Maniac: Makeup tricks for hooded eyes
+The best makeup tricks and techniques for hooded eyes

 Jennifer Lawrence, Blake Lively and Nicole Kidman - if you were born with hooded eyes you’re in good company.
 Here’s how to make the most of them with makeup

-My gorgeous mum has hooded eyes, and doesn’t love it.
-She’s always on the hunt (Hunter by name…) for that elusive liner that doesn’t smudge when she opens her eyes or a shadow that can actually be seen when her eye crease is hidden (all the time FYI).
+My gorgeous mum has hooded eyes, and she’s always on the hunt (Hunter by name…) for that elusive liner that doesn’t smudge when she opens her eyes or a shadow that can actually be seen when her eye crease is hidden.

 Wear your waterproofs